python/tzdata/src/tzdata/DSM_task_scheduler.md

 Config the DSM Scheduler
 ====================================================

-This is to get the files into the right place.
+This is to get updated tzdata with RegionCity files into the right place.
 Copy the `ZoneInfoDSM.sh` and `zonetimeinfo.zip` to a folder on your DSM.

 Edit the folder location in `ZoneInfoDSM.sh` to match where you saved the `zonetimeinfo.zip`.